 Best VPN for Japan: The best options for surfing safely in Japan

+Are you searching for the best VPN for Japan?
 Japanese Internet users don’t have to put up with the kind of service blocks and censorship that affect many Asian territories, with free speech protected and censorship prohibited by the Japanese constitution.
 That doesn’t mean, however, that there’s no reason to use a VPN in Japan.
 New laws have made things more difficult for whistleblowers, while users in Japan are subject to the same kind of government and corporate snooping as users everywhere else in the world.
 A VPN can help on both counts, concealing location and identity and helping to ensure privacy and security while you’re online.
 What’s more, with a VPN you can make it look as if you’re connecting from within the borders of another country; useful if you want to enjoy streaming services that might otherwise be blocked.

-Choosing the best VPN for Japan
+Choosing the Best VPN for Japan

 While Japan offers more in the way of Internet freedom than many of its neighbouring countries, there are still situations where a greater degree of privacy and anonymity are required.
 Japan isn’t a member of the fourteen eyes intelligence-sharing community, but there are still concerns about surveillance and Japan has been known to pass information to the five eyes nations.
 Residents and visitors are still subject to the invasive data gathering used by a wide range of online services, while new laws designed to cover national secrets have criminalised the leaking of a wide range of information is a criminal act, regardless of the content or intent.